chairfull/my_lora_workflow/README.md

 2) Sort images by largest
 <img src="yandex_large.jpg" width="150">

-3) Pic largest size
+3) On the right is a size drop down, attempt to find the biggest.
 <img src="yandex_largest.jpg" width="150">
-Only do this if the largest is actually better.
+Only do this if the largest is actually better quality.
 It may be an crummy upscale, or the link may not even work.

 You can also search for better quality images by dragging them into Yandex, and it will do a `Similar image search`.